 The interviews were carried out in stages, and after I’d passed the second interview, I was immediately invited to a third interview.
 This time, the interviewers were two department managers, and when I saw the seniority of the interviewers get higher each time, I couldn’t help but start to feel anxious again, and I thought: “The interviewers this time are two department managers and they will certainly have very strict requirements.
 If I don’t perform well, then they could take me out of the running with a word, and then I’d be back where I started.
 Although I can rely on God, at the end of the day my Japanese isn’t very fluent, so would they even hire me to work for their company anyway?”
 The more I thought about it, the more my confidence dropped, and the more I felt that I was sure to fail at the interview.

 When the day of the interview came around, I became increasingly anxious and I couldn’t stay calm at all.
 I realized that my state was wrong, and so I hurriedly sent a message to my church sister telling her of my difficulty.
-She then sent me a passage of God’s words: “God is man’s only Lord, God is the only Master of human fate, and so it is impossible for man to dictate his own fate, impossible for him to surpass it.
-No matter how great one’s abilities, one cannot influence, much less orchestrate, arrange, control, or change the fates of others.
-Only the unique God Himself dictates all things for man, for only He possesses the unique authority that holds sovereignty over human fate; and so only the Creator is man’s unique Master” (“God Himself, the Unique III”).
+She then sent me a passage of God’s words: “God is man’s only Lord, God is the only Master of human fate, and so it is impossible for man to dictate his own fate, impossible for him to step outside of it.
+No matter how great one’s abilities, one cannot influence—much less orchestrate, arrange, control, or change—the fates of others.
+Only God Himself, the unique, dictates all things for man, for only He possesses the unique authority that holds sovereignty over human fate, and so only the Creator is man’s unique Master” (“God Himself, the Unique III”).
 The sister gave fellowship, saying, “God is the Creator and He is the one and only Master of human fate.
-His authority is unique, so no matter how capable someone is, or how powerful or how high their status, they can never surpass God’s sovereignty, much less change anyone else’s fate.
+So no matter how capable someone is, or how powerful or how high their status, they can never surpass God’s sovereignty, much less change anyone else’s fate.
 Actually, whether or not we can pass an interview does not rest with the interviewer, but is down to God.
 And yet we are constrained and fettered by those with power and status, and we regard the decisions of these people to be the highest authority.
-From this, we can see that we have no place for God in our hearts and that we do not recognize the authority of God, and that is the only reason for our worry and our fear.
+From this, we can see that we have no place for God in our hearts and that is the only reason for our worry and our fear.
 Sister, we must believe that God is the Creator and that all things are within His hands.
-Today, we will experience and appreciate practically God’s authority and deeds and, in this way, the more we experience, the more we will witness God’s deeds, and our faith in God will continue to grow.
-Only then will true faith in God arise within us.”
+Today, we will experience God’s work, and whatever happens, we should’s sovereignty.”

 Through reading God’s words and listening to the sister’s fellowship, I no longer felt as worried or fearful, and I saw that the reason why I lost confidence so easily was solely because I had no place for God in my heart.
 At the same time, I also came to understand that God is the One who rules my fate, and whether I would be chosen for the post or not was up to God, and that it was not something that any person could decide.
 I understood that I must trust in God and submit to His orchestrations and arrangements.
 Thinking this, I instantly felt an unparalleled sense of relief and ease come over me, and the tension that had been creeping into my shoulders suddenly drained away.

 After I’d once again rectified my mental state, I was able to attend the interview with a sense of calm.
 During the interview, I still came across questions I didn’t understand and there were times when I couldn’t express myself fluently in Japanese, but I kept in mind that whether I would pass the interview or not was in God’s hands, and that all I had to do was do my best.
 I felt at that time as though I had a path to follow, and I no longer felt lost or nervous.
 A few days later, I received an email from the company saying that I had passed the third interview and notifying me that I would be interviewing next with the head of the company.
-I was ecstatic.
-This experience made me truly appreciate the authority of God’s words, and I knew that as long as I practiced in accordance with His words, I would be able to witness the wondrous deeds of God.
+I was ecstatic and felt confident in facing the interview.